 |Death: ||Jun.
 28, 1941|

 Arrested for his faith on June 26, 1941, by the NKVD (KGB), at Drohobych, Ukrainian Galicia.
 He was never seen alive again by outsiders.
 A boy later testified he saw the tortured corpse of Father Severian, marked with a cross shaped knife slash on his chest, mutilated by tortures.
 There is evidence that the Soviets boiled his corpse and served it as soup to prisoners.
-He was beatified by Pope John Paul II on June 27, 2001, at Ukraine.
-His Memorial is celebrated on April 2.
+He was beatified by Pope John Paul II on June 27, 2001 in Ukraine.
+His liturgical memory is celebrated on April 2.

 Body lost or destroyed

 Specifically: Boiled And Served As Soup To Prisoners.